Part 4: Three Tips to Support Someone with a Mental Illness

 - Don’t be afraid to check in.
 After someone shares about a stressful time, family emergency or mental health condition, follow up to see how they’re doing.
 A simple reassurance that they were heard can make a difference in knowing your support is ongoing.

 - Know your limits.
-You will have your own limits for the support you can provide and try not to take it personally if they do not want to talk to you.
-Be open and honest and tell them that you care and offer to assist them in seeking professional support.
+You will have your limits for the support you can provide, and try not to take it personally if they do not want to talk to you.
+Be open and honest, and tell them that you care and offer to assist them in seeking professional support.

-By bringing up mental health conditions in day-to-day life or in conversations between coworkers or friends, it can help raise awareness, break stigmas, and help people get the care they need sooner.
+By discussing mental health conditions in everyday life or during conversations with coworkers or friends, we can raise awareness, break down stigmas, and help people access the care they need sooner.

 If you’re struggling with your mental health, you’re not alone.
-If you have concerns about your mental health, please contact your primary care provider or mental health professional.
+If you have concerns about your mental health, please get in touch with your primary care provider or mental health professional.